AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 1. At any step of the journey, add a **Jump** activity, from the **Action** category.
 1. Add a label and description.
 1. Click inside the **Target journey** field.
    The list displays all journey versions that are draft, live or in test mode.
 Journeys that use a different namespace or that start with a **Segment qualification** event are not available.
+Target journeys that would create a loop pattern are also filtered out.

    >[!NOTE]
    >